-Plus500 is a CySEC-regulated platform.
-The Cyprus Securities and Exchange Commission is one of the most trusted regulatory agencies together with the FCA (Financial Conduct Authority) and the ASIC (Australian Securities and Investments Commission).
-The fact that Plus500 complies with CySEC regulations means that it is allowed to operate in most European countries and you will be able to use its services without being worried of it being a scam.
+Plus500 is authorized and regulated by the FCA.
+The Financial Connduct Authority is one of the most trusted regulatory agencies together with the CySEC (Cyprus Securities and Exhange Commission) and the ASIC (Australian Securities and Investments Commission).
+The fact that Plus500 complies with FCA regulations means that it is allowed to operate in most European countries and you will be able to use its services without being worried of it being a scam.
 In fact, the internationally renowned authority requires platforms to meet very high standards regarding capital support and user protection.
 Non-compliance with such standards can result in a loss of their regulatory status, which could undermine their reputation and trustworthiness.

 As well as this, Plus500 is considered to be a very safe and reliable service provider, as it is listed on the London Stock Exchange’s main market.
 In addition, the company, as well as all of its subsidiaries, are regulated by top tier financial authority.

 As mentioned earlier, Plus500 offers a wide range of different markets for trading CFDs.
 In terms, of trading assets, the broker has a similar number of options as eToro, another trusted exchange that we consider to be one of the best ones out there.